Red sea urchin: Behavior and reproduction

-Sea urchins are often found living in clumps from five to ten.
-They have the ability to regenerate lost spines.
-Lifespan often exceeds 30 years, and scientists have found some specimens to be over 200 years old.
+Sea urchins are often found living in groups of five to ten individuals.
+They can regenerate lost spines.
+Their lifespan frequently exceeds 30 years, and marine biologists have discovered some species with dramatically longer lifespans; certain individuals have been estimated to live for more than 200 years.
 Red sea urchins are notoriously ravenous kelp-eaters and are implicated in devastating kelp beds by forming grazing fronts.
 The intense grazing pressure exerted by urchins is an important link in a trophic cascade often observed along the west coast of North America in which sea otter predation influences urchin abundance, which in turn influences kelp devastation.
 In contrast to their negatively perceived impact on community structure in open coastal kelp beds, the sedentary behavior and capture of detrital seaweed in the San Juan Islands is hypothesized to create an important habitat and energy source below the photic zone.
 These diverse ecosystem effects of red urchins highlight their importance as ecosystem engineers in temperate rocky reef ecosystems.

 Spawning peaks between June and September.
 Eggs are fertilized externally while they float in the ocean, and planktonic larvae remain in the water column for about a month before settling on the bottom of the sea floor, where they undergo metamorphosis into juvenile urchins.
 These juveniles use chemical cues to locate adults.
 Although juveniles are found almost exclusively under aggregated adults, the adults and juveniles are not directly related.